Karen-Shekyan/The_Binding_Of_The_Elements/README.md

 - Animated stabby's attacks and made them collide properly with the player.
 - Changed strafe speed in shooty and stabby to be slower than chase speed.
 - Set hard cap on knockback to prevent melee attacks from flinging the player into walls and doors at high speeds.

+###### 6/2/22

+Karen Shekyan:
+- Randomized movements slightly for all enemies.
+They pick a direction to move in at random intervals.
+The direction is slightly randomized too.
+- Made Swingy and animated their attack.